PrincetonUniversity/compcomp/README.md

 * Ssreflect 1.5 (http://ssr.msr-inria.inria.fr/), and
 * MathComp 1.5 (http://ssr.msr-inria.inria.fr/).

-If you do not have Ssreflect+MathComp, you will be able to build everything but the files in the `linking/` subdirectory (horizontal composition/proofs).
+If you do not have Ssreflect+MathComp, you should be able to build everything but the files in the `linking/` subdirectory (horizontal composition/proofs) but we make no guarantees.

 To build, clone the repository, go to the root directory, and type: